top of page

 My Bloody Valentine

-Initially a seven-inch given away with the first five thousand copies of the album, both appear on EP’s 1988–1991 but as ‘Instrumental No. 1’ and ‘Instrumental No. 2,’
+Initially a free 7" given away with the first five thousand copies of the album, both songs appear on EP’s 1988–1991 but as ‘Instrumental No. 1’ and ‘Instrumental No. 2.’

-Instrumental 1 / A is the guitar track w/ no words.
-Instrumental 2 / B is Public Enemy's 'Security of the First World' sampled by Shields - two years before Madonna's 'Justify My Love.'
+Instrumental 1 / A is the guitar track no words.
+Instrumental 2 / B samples Public Enemy's 'Security of the First World' and features guitar by Shields.
+This was two years before Madonna's use the loop for 'Justify My Love.'

 ‘Instrumental No. 1’ -